 From the Essentials to Practical Skills

 During your first year at St. Francis, you study three substantive subjects—Torts, Criminal Law, and Contracts.
-As you progress through that first year, you learn the realities of the law, from the Uniform Commercial Code to the types of homicide to product liability, as you develop the knowledge and skills you need to pass the First Year Law Student’s Examination (the FYLSE or Baby Bar) administered by the State Bar of California after your first year of law school.
+As you progress through that first year, you learn the realities of the law, from the Uniform Commercial Code to the types of homicide to product liability, as you develop the knowledge and skills you need for law practice and to pass the California Bar Examination.

-Your precise schedule depends on when you start the upper level of our program.
+Your precise schedule depends on when you start the upper level of your program.

 A typical course schedule is outlined below.

 First Year Schedule (2022-2023) [PDF]

 Professional Practical Skills Lawyering Exercises

 Success as a practicing lawyer requires more than just knowledge of the law.
 St. Francis courses, including doctrinal law courses, offer students the chance to try out and hone their skills in a wide variety of practical settings.
 Skills practice exercises may include:

 - Conduct a negotiation in a sexual harassment case (role-playing exercise).

 - Complete a negotiation in a personal injury case (role-playing exercise).

 - Conduct a mediation of a dispute involving defamation and wrongful termination (role-playing exercise).